-And there are even health benefits of cycling 15 minutes a day because simply getting outdoors and moving your body helps with that pesky stress hormone cortisol.
-High cortisol levels were normal (and necessary) back in the Stone Age when we had to high tail it out of risky situations, but these were short bursts only, with levels dropping back to normal once the danger or stressor had passed.
-These days, however, with stress levels being elevated for longer and longer periods of time (with no bear or sabretooth tiger in sight), these levels of cortisol can negatively affect everything from our sleep, mood and even our workout recovery and physiological health.
+And there are even health benefits of cycling 15 minutes a day, because simply getting outdoors and moving your body helps with that pesky stress hormone cortisol.
+High cortisol levels were normal (and necessary) back in the stone age when we had to high tail it out of risky situations, but these were short bursts only, with levels dropping back to normal once the danger or stressor had passed.
+These days however, with stress levels being elevated for longer and longer periods of time (with no bear or sabretooth tiger in site), these levels of cortisol can negatively affect everything from our sleep, mood and even our workout recovery and physiological health.

 So, what are you waiting for?
 Get on your bike and pop down to the shops or take a leisurely ride around your local park.
 Your mental health will thank you for it.

 Do you know the difference between your chronological age and your biological age?
-Essentially, your chronological age is your age counted by the number of years you’ve been here on this earth.
-Your biological age (also known as your physiological or functional age) is, in simple terms, the age your body acts.
+Essentially, your chronological age is your age counted by the amount of years you’ve been here on this earth.
+Your biological age (also know as your physiological or functional age) is, in simple terms, the age your body acts it is.
 It takes into account things like your chronological age, your nutrition, lifestyle, genetics, illnesses or disease and does some fancy mathematical equation to work out what age your body feels like it is.

-For example, if you’re 25 but your diet is poor, you don’t move your body and you’re a pack-a-day smoker, your chronological age would most likely be much lower than your biological age.
+For example, if your 25 but your diet is poor, you don’t move your body and you’re a pack a day smoker, your chronological age would most likely be much lower than your biological age.
 Essentially, your body would be much older than you think it is.

-A research study by King’s College London compared over 2,400 identical twins and discovered that those who did just three 45-minute rides in a week, were nine years ``biologically younger.”
+A research study done by King’s College London compared over 2,400 identical twins and discovered that those who did just three 45-minutes rides in a week, were nine years ``biologically younger.”
 This is because regular physical activity lowers the risk of cardiovascular diseases, diabetes, and some types of cancers.
 It makes the body more robust and more efficient at protecting itself from germs and viruses as well as improving the ability to regenerate new cells.

 We all know that cycles are eco-friendly, but what are the benefits of cycling when it comes to the environment?